Walkthrough: Setting Up and Using a Purchase Approval Workflow

-On the Workflows page, choose the New Workflow from Template action.
+On the Workflows page, select Actions, then select New, and then choose the New Workflow from Template action.

-On the Workflow Templates page, select the workflow template named Purchase Order Approval Workflow, and then choose the OK button.
+On the Workflow Templates page, select the workflow template named Purchase Order Approval Workflow.

-On the header of the Workflow page, select the Enabled check box.
+On the header of the Workflow page, turn on the Enabled toggle.

-Use the new Purchase Order Approval Workflow workflow by first signing in to Business Central as Alicia to request approval of a purchase order.
-Then sign in as yourself, view the note on the Role Center, follow the link to the approval request, and then approve the request.
+Use the new Purchase Order Approval Workflow by first signing in to Business Central as Alicia to request approval of a purchase order.
+Then sign in as yourself, view the note on the Role Centre, follow the link to the approval request, and then approve the request.